 Skip to main content

-Policy gates are declarative rules enforced by the OWS signing layer before any transaction is signed.
-They control what a signed transaction is allowed to do — which chains, what expiry window, and (when available) spending limits.
+Policy gates are declarative rules enforced by the MPC cosigner before any transaction is signed.
+They control what a signed transaction is allowed to do - which destination addresses are permitted, the per-transaction value cap, and signing rate limits.
 Policies work alongside band filtering:

 • Bands control which tools the agent can see (MCP layer)

-• Policies control what the visible tools can do (OWS layer)
+• Policies control what the visible tools can do (signing layer)

 How Policies Work

-2. You create an agent API key bound to that policy
+2. You create an agent API key bound to that wallet

-3. When the agent requests a signature, OWS evaluates the policy before touching any key material
+3. When the agent requests a signature, the cosigner evaluates the policy before producing its share

-4. If the policy denies the request, signing fails with a flow error containing the specific rule that triggered and a requiredAction to fix it
+4. If the policy denies the request, signing fails with a flow error containing the denial reason and a requiredAction to fix it

-All policies bound to an agent key are evaluated with AND semantics — the first denial short-circuits.
-Policies are stored locally in the OWS vault and cannot be overridden by the MCP server or LLM.
+Policy constraints are evaluated together - the first denial short-circuits.
+Policies are enforced by the MPC cosigner and cannot be overridden by the MCP server or LLM.

 Available Constraints